 Airwolf had the eponymous helicopter stolen by its inventor and taken to Libya, with the intent of passing it on to the USSR.

-The original series episode "Warriors of the Deep" is set in the future, when there is a cold war going on between two "power blocs," but it's not clear whether it's a continuation of the present Cold War or a later, unrelated one.
+The original series episode "Warriors of the Deep" is set in the future, when there is a cold war going on between two "power blocs," but it's not clear whether it's a continuation of the (at the time) present Cold War or a later, unrelated one.

 The Klingons in the original Star Trek existed mostly for parables about the Cold War.
 When the Cold War ended in real life, Star Trek VI ended the cold war between the Federation and the Klingons.